wudavidj/cogs121-application/milestones/final/final.md

 When starting this project, I contributed by providing suggestions on application ideas.
 In addition, I worked on milestones and provided feedback and suggestions on features/interactions to add into our application.
 In terms of design, I contributed by creating interface mockups and facilitating in our design-decisions process.
 I also contributed to development by coding mainly front-end code and some visualizations.

-paragraph or bullet points briefly describing all of their contributions to your team's project.
-Note that in general, all team members will receive the same grade unless there are extenuating circumstances.
-(2 points)

 # Source Code Files
 ## /public/css/main.css